 The house smelled delicious while the raccoon baked.
 Some of the meat cooked up a little tougher than I anticipated but, when it was time to eat, I was pleasantly surprised by the flavor.
 There was nothing foul or repulsive about it.
 In fact, it was a fairly tame flavor.
 The sweet potatoes added a nice sweetness to everything, too.
 Like my grandpa warned, it was greasy, which didn’t cause it to taste bad, but you’ll need a few paper towels to wipe your hands.

-All in all, raccoon is totally edible, and I would not hesitate to eat it again.
+All in all, it is totally edible, and I would not hesitate to cook raccoon again.
 However, it’s the quality of the meat that would keep me from cooking it more often.
 Like squirrel, it’s a tough meat that is best prepared when tenderized.
 I think raccoon would be excellent in a gumbo or similar dish, but for this taste test I wanted to experience the natural flavors of the meat.
 I won’t be swapping venison tenderloin for raccoon anytime soon, but it’s an abundant natural food with good flavor that is taboo enough to make it fun to eat.